What is Lot Size in Options Trading?

 Sensex Lot Size

-The Sensex lot size refers to the standardized number of index units per futures or options contract traded on the Bombay Stock Exchange (BSE).
+The Sensex lot size is the fixed number of index units in each futures or options contract traded on the Bombay Stock Exchange (BSE).
+This standardized lot size determines how many units of the Sensex index you control with one contract.
+It ensures uniformity in buying and selling of contracts on the BSE.

 How are Futures and Options Lot Size Decided?

 SEBI, the top regulatory body, sets the lot size for companies in stock trading.
-When Futures and Options (F&O) trading began, SEBI set a speculative value of Rs 2, 00,000.
+When futures and options (F&O) trading began, the Securities and Exchange Board of India (SEBI) set a speculative value of ₹2,00,000.
 The lot size was then determined to ensure that trading more than this value could protect smaller investors from losses.

-As more retail investors bought lots, SEBI increased the lot size to Rs 5, 00,000.
-Later, additions to F&O kept the lot size at Rs 7, 50,000.
-There is now a proposal before SEBI to increase the lot size to Rs 10, 00,000, allowing only risk-tolerant investors to trade in F&O.
+As more retail investors bought lots, SEBI increased the lot size to ₹5,00,000.
+Later, additions to F&O kept the lot size at ₹7,50,000.
+There is now a proposal before SEBI to increase the lot size to ₹10, 00,000, allowing only risk-tolerant investors to trade in F&O.

 Why are Lot Sizes Modified?

 When the value of shares in the stock market changes significantly, it can affect the lot sizes set by SEBI, the market regulator.
-For example, let us say XYZ company's lot size is 1500 shares, and each share is trading at Rs 555 in the Futures & Options (F&O) market, making the lot's total value Rs 8, 32,500.
+For example, let us say XYZ company's lot size is 1500 shares, and each share is trading at ₹555 in the Futures & Options (F&O) market, making the lot's total value ₹8, 32,500.

-If the share price rises to Rs 1000, the lot's total value will upsurge to Rs 15 lakh under the existing lot size.
+If the share price rises to ₹1000, the lot's total value will increase to ₹ 15 Lakh under the existing lot size.
 This large difference from the original lot value prompts SEBI to take action.
 They might reduce the lot size so that it matches the actual value of the lot.

 On the other hand, if share prices decrease significantly, SEBI might increase the lot size to reflect its value.
 These adjustments help maintain consistency and fairness in the stock market.